ahamed338/SonarQubeProject/devops-lab/CODESPACES.md

 - Restart the Codespace: Codespaces → **Rebuild Container**

 **Setup script didn't run?**
-- Run manually: `bash devops-lab/.devcontainer/setup.sh`
+- The setup script must be run manually first
+- Run: `cd devops-lab && bash .devcontainer/setup.sh`
-- Wait for script to complete (installs Terraform, Helm, Checkov, yamllint)
+- Wait for script to complete (~2-3 minutes)
+- After completion, run: `source ~/.bashrc` to reload your shell

 **Commands not found (terraform, helm, checkov, yamllint)?**
-- The setup script may still be running - wait 2-3 minutes
-- Check if setup is running: `ps aux | grep setup.sh`
+- You need to run the setup script first: `bash devops-lab/.devcontainer/setup.sh`
+- Wait for script to complete (~2-3 minutes)
 - After setup completes, run: `source ~/.bashrc` to reload your shell
+- Then verify tools are installed with version commands

 **Need more resources?**
 - Codespaces automatically scales based on usage